Ingrida Šimonytė: Foreign policy

 In October 2018, during a debate on foreign policy for the Homeland Union nomination in the 2019 presidential election, Šimonytė stated that if elected president, she would increase funding for national security and defense.
 She has referred to Russia as a "state that has broken all international agreements", and called Russia a threat to European security.
 Additionally, Šimonytė has referred to Poland as an ally, and has encouraged improving relations between the two countries.
 She said that Russia offers its Sputnik V COVID-19 vaccine "to the world as another hybrid weapon to divide and rule."

 Šimonytė supports scientific data on climate change, and referred to Donald Trump's decision to withdraw from the Paris Agreement as a "mistake".

-Šimonytė’s new ruling coalition has agreed to defend "those fighting for freedom" in Taiwan, suggesting that Lithuania's relations with China would not be a priority for her government.
+Šimonytė's new ruling coalition has agreed to defend "those fighting for freedom" in Taiwan, suggesting that Lithuania's relations with China would not be a priority for her government.

+In June 2023, during a visit to Israel, she urged Israel to join the anti-Russian coalition of Western countries.
+She said that the Holocaust was "an indescribable trauma upon Lithuania, leaving lasting scars that persist even to this day."

+In April 2024, the Lithuanian government considered repatriating Ukrainian men of military age living in Lithuania to Ukraine to be drafted into the Ukrainian army. Šimonytė voiced support for the repatriation of military-age Ukrainian men to Ukraine.